charlytron/bash-mastery/README.md

 # Bash Mastery

-## Notes from a Course by Internet of Things Academy.
+## Notes from a Course by Internet of Things Academy

 My notes didn't seem to evolve into anything helpful until section 7, when I realized that this was a job for Jupyter Notebooks